Singer Featherweight Club

 During much of the time period that the Featherweight was produced, newspapers such as the Kansas City Star published quilt block patterns weekly.
 The Singer Featherweight Club will meet monthly to sew quilt blocks from the Kansas City Star, using modern techniques and tools instead of templates.
 Use your blocks to create a table runner, wall hanging, or sampler quilt.
 The history of the machine and maintenance tips will also be discussed.

-Club dates are Wednesdays, April 26th, May 31st, and June 28th.
+Club dates are Saturdays, April 11th, May 9th, and June 13th.
 Signing up with the link below will register you for all three sessions.

 This class is not eligible for the Day of Class Discount.